 Committees are required to complete a site inspection checklist on a quarterly basis.
 This will allow committees to identify and notify Council of any maintenance needs within the facility.

-A copy of this checklist should be forwarded to the Recreation Liaison Officer as soon as possible, and within twenty one (21) days of the inspection being carried out.
+A copy of this checklist should be forwarded to the Recreation Liaison Officer as soon as possible, and within 21 days of the inspection being carried out.

-All receipts and bank statements should be kept by the Committee for at least seven (7) years.
-These documents will be required to be examined as part of the Cyclical Audit.
+All receipts and bank statements should be kept by the Committee for at least seven years.
+These documents will be required to be examined as part of the cyclical audit.

 New committee members

-Council needs to be notified in writing of any new Committee members within twenty one (21) days of the appointment.
+Council needs to be notified in writing of any new Committee members within 21 days of the appointment.

 Facility development and maintenance